kaliop-uk/ezworkflowenginebundle/README.md

 ## Getting started

-1. Install the bundle using composer, enable `EzWorkflowEngineBundle` in your application Kernel
+1. Install the bundle using composer, enable `EzWorkflowEngineBundle` in your application Kernel (if you had not previously installed the eZMigrationBundle, you should enable as well `EzMigrationBundle` - composer will have downloaded it automatically for you, but not enabled it)

 2. Create a workflow definition in any bundle you want by using the dedicated command